Anvil — AI Coding Assistant

 Anthropic

-claude-opus-4-7, claude-sonnet-4-6, claude-haiku-4-5 — full model family with OAuth and API key support.
+claude-opus-4-8, claude-sonnet-5, claude-haiku-4-5 — the full current model family with OAuth and API-key support.

 OpenAI